shahriarHasan09/PlatoonSAFE/README.md

 # PlatoonSAFE User Manual (Version 0.1)

-❌ **This repository has been made public for the purpose of review of the following article submitted in the IEEE Open Journal of Intelligent Transportation Systems.
-We request anyone with the link not to download or use the PlatoonSAFE simulator until the article gets published.**
+❌ **This repository has been made public for the purpose of review of the following article submitted to the IEEE Open Journal of Intelligent Transportation Systems.
+We request not to download or use the PlatoonSAFE simulator until the article gets published.**

 S. Hasan, J. Gorospe, S. Girs, A. A. Gomez, and E. Uhlemann, “PlatoonSAFE: An Integrated Simulation Tool for Evaluating Platoon Safety”, 2022.